Supaslidev Logo

 Workspace Packages

 The packages array tells pnpm which directories contain workspace packages.
-The presentations/* glob includes all presentation folders.
-When you add a new folder under presentations/, it automatically becomes part of the workspace.
+The packages/* glob includes shared code like @supaslidev/shared, while presentations/* includes all presentation folders.
+When you add a new folder under either directory, it automatically becomes part of the workspace.

 Catalog Dependencies